Tiverton, Devon: Road

 Tiverton has easy access to the M5 motorway.
 The town's revival in recent years began with the construction of the A361 North Devon Link Road in the late 1980s.

 Coach

+National Express operates coach services in and out of Tiverton bus station towards London and North Devon.

 Up till 11 January 2023, Tiverton was served twice daily by the London Superfast Service of Berry's Coaches.

 Rail

 The Bristol and Exeter Railway opened a station known as Tiverton Road on 1 May 1844.
 It was renamed Tiverton Junction on 12 June 1848, when Tiverton railway station was opened nearer the town at the end of a branch from the Junction station.
 A second branch, the Exe Valley line reached this station from the south, branching off the London to Penzance main line at Stoke Canon and following the River Exe.
 Mainline trains were occasionally diverted via Tiverton if there was engineering work or damage on the section north of Stoke Canon.
 Another line headed north to join the Taunton–Barnstaple line at Dulverton.
 None of these lines remain.

 In 1986, Tiverton Parkway railway station opened on the main line on the site of the old Sampford Peverell station, to replace the junction station a few miles down the line at Willand.
 As a parkway station, it stands six miles east of the town, alongside Junction 27 of the M5 motorway.
 Its proximity to the motorway – and the relative inaccessibility of Exeter St Davids railway station – means that the station is often used as a coach exchange when the line between Exeter and Plymouth is closed.